michael-mcmasters/Serverless-Framework-First-Config/README.md

 - Go to https://app.serverless.com and make an account.
 - Create an organization.
 - Go to Org, Providers -> Add -> Connect your AWS account.
 This enables Serverless Framework to provision these services in AWS.
-- Clone this project
+- Clone this project.

 ```
 git clone https://github.com/michael-mcmasters/Serverless-Framework-First-Config.git
 ```

-- Deploy services to AWS
+- Deploy services to AWS.
 ```
 serverless deploy
 ```